UltimateGG/stratx/README.md

 ## StratX

+## NO LONGER MAINTAINED
+I have decided to redo this bot as a new project.
+The new project will use TradingView webhook alerts to send buy/sell signals and the bot will execute them.
+This seems very nice and profitable, since you can easily customize your own strategy on TradingView, from anywhere in the world and have it update on the bot.

+There is a working webhook server I experimented with in this project, but the whole project is just very messy so I wanted to start a new one with way less unncesary code.

+The new project is at: [TradingViewHook Github](https://github.com/UltimateGG/TradingViewHook)

+#
 #### Crypto trading & strategy testing bot
 StratX is a crypto trading bot made in Java.
 There are a few modes: